 The consequences of traumatic brain injuries in children can be life-changing in so many ways.
 Protect the best interest of your child and entire family.

 Make certain that whatever the future holds for your injured child, you can provide.
 And sometimes a family needs more than medical advice.

 Have you experienced a TBI?
 Receive a Free Consultation

 Nehora Law Firm is a full-service personal injury law firm based in Irvine, California.
 We specialize in brain injury accidents – representing clients to help them recover the compensation they deserve.

 Contact us today to receive a free consultation.
-You can fill out our online form, or alternatively, you can call us direct at (949) 629-4349 and speak with one of our brain injury lawyers today.
+You can fill out our online form, or alternatively, you can call us direct at (949) 629-4349 and speak with an Orange County brain injury lawyer today.
 We will discuss your case with you - helping to establish whether you have a case and, if so, carve out a viable legal path toward settlement.Request a Free Consultation NO COST, we don't make a dime unless you do!